This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Earlier, it used to be a part of obsessive-compulsive disorder (OCD) but later on turned out to be a separate form of the disorder.
-It’s interesting to know that almost 2% to 6% of Americans suffer from hoarding disorder.
+It’s interesting to know that almost 2%-6% of Americans suffer from hoarding disorder.

-Hoarders have a common mentality which leads them to clutter things that may seem futile to others, they usually persist on ‘what if’ as in ‘what if I need it someday?’.
+Hoarders have a common mentality that leads them to clutter things that may seem futile to others, they usually persist on ‘what if’ as in ‘what if I need it someday?’
 Generally, they’re just sentimentally attached to the things or feel good about preserving them.
 Whatever be the background though, the outcome is huge piles of unorganized things lying in and around their home.

-With the problem comes a solution to it.
-Here, in this article we’ll guide your way from being a hoarder to a minimalist or at least a bit organized to start with.
+But every problem has a solution.
+In this article, we’ll guide your way from being a hoarder to a minimalist or at least a bit organized to start with.

 Are you a Packrat or a Hoarder?
 Difference

 There is a fine difference between a packrat and a hoarder that you must know to identify them.